obophenotype/uberon-phenoscape-ext/README.md

 Save and commit regularly.
 Always describe the changes you have made at a high level in the svn commit messages.
-It is a good idea to type "svn diff" before committing (although the output can be hard to decipher, it can sometimes show you egregious errors, sometimes Protege's fault).
+It is a good idea to type `git diff` before committing (although the output can be hard to decipher, it can sometimes show you egregious errors, sometimes Protege's fault).

 **Important: make sure you save in functional syntax, using the same